 Once our applications are processed, SEF will send a letter of notification to our Porto apartment.
 I know, you’re thinking… but they won’t be there.
 Our very kind Porto apartment neighbor has agreed to watch for the letter to arrive in the mail, and then he will mail said letter to our friend.
 And, once our friend receives the letter, she will pick up our cards from SEF.
 Are you completely lost at this point?
 Um… so were we.
 It definitely took a bit of juggling.
 We are so thankful for the good and kind friends who barely know us, but were so willing to help.

 Loosely Planned Ideas

 When we left the US on June 29, 2017 it was with the loosely planned idea of traveling for a minimum of one year.
 If you’ve been following our journey you know that we traveled with Eurail for 8 weeks before spending time in Malaga, Spain and then settling in to daily life in Porto for three months while we went through the residency process.

 In theory, after living in Porto for three months, and with our newly acquired residency cards in hand, we had planned to travel to Italy and Greece and then in the spring plot a northern course through England, Ireland, Scotland and wherever else the wind blew us.

 Nothing was written in concrete, no tickets had been purchased, it was all just loosely planned.
 So, when the phone rang and we received the news that would completely change the course of our lives, we did a little dance of joy and we threw said plans right out the window.
 Portugal, Italy and Greece will always be there, but meeting our soon-to-be-born grandson comes once in a lifetime.

-So, here we are back in the US and once again redefining retirement as we embrace this next chapter filled with a new life, a new home and new travel adventures on the road.
+So, here we are back in the US.
+And, once again redefining retirement as we embrace this next chapter filled with a new life.
+We have a new home and new travel adventures on the road to look forward to.
 It’s going to be epic!